elastic/kibana/packages/core/saved-objects/core-saved-objects-server/model_versions.md

 };
 ```

+**Important:** Note the `{ unknowns: 'ignore' }` in the `forwardCompatibility`'s schema options.
+This is required when using
+               `config-schema` based schemas for `forwardCompatibility`, as this what will evict the additional fields without
+               throwing an error (like `_.pick`ing only the known fields)

 From here, say we want to introduce a new `dolly` field that is not indexed, and that we don't need to populate with a default value.

 To achieve that, we need to introduce a new model version, with the only thing to do will be to define the
-new `forwardCompatibility` schema to include this new field.
+associated schemas to include this new field.

 The added model version would look like: